 Within four hours we had made it to Wubin a small town perched on the side of the desert.
 Wubin has a general store, a post office two-road houses and the pub.
 There is a smattering of houses in the town and at the edge is a small primary school that has now closed due to a lack of students.

 This town is “Just this side of the rabbit proof fence,” an expression from my childhood that meant that you were only at the very edge of civilisation.
 The next town from Wubin on the Great Northern is 98 miles away.
 (158 Kilometres).
 This town is Payne’s Find, and it is only a pub-petrol station.
-That is the whole town — one building.
+Paynes Find is even smaller than Wubin the whole town is — one building.

 Once past Wubin the desert country starts and the soil initially changes from yellow sand plain where the plants are shrubbier to the red desert soil where plants are rangier.
 Many desert plants are lanky things stretching up away from the heat of the land and into the crystal clear sky seeking the energy of the sun, wind and spirit of the land.